AAndriuolo/Fun-with-SQL/README.md

 # Fun with SQL

- Fun exercises and puzzles solved purely in SQL
+This Repository contains some fun little exercises and puzzles solved using plain SQL.
+The DBMS used for this purpose is PostgreSQL.